-When it comes to sustainability, we believe ‘social’ sustainability goals, such as keeping our people and communities engaged, safe and well, are just as important as our environment goals such as setting a net zero target and developing a climate change asset adaptation strategy.
+When it comes to sustainability, we believe ‘social’ sustainability goals, such as keeping our people and communities engaged, safe and well, are just as important as our environment goals such as setting an emissions reduction and offsetting target and developing a climate change asset adaptation strategy.

 But what does a social sustainability goal look like?
 For Powerco, it’s

 Work/life balance is our most popular employee benefit, with over 90% of our employees making use of flexible working arrangements.
 They can also apply for lifestyle leave to get additional time off.
 We believe this creates a supportive, inclusive culture, helps with staff retention and attracts talent – becoming a lever for ongoing success and innovation.

 Robust health and safety practices are vital, especially in the energy sector.
 But at Powerco, we want to shift away from focusing on reporting incidents that went wrong to instead focus on what makes things work well.
 Understanding this will help improve our team’s ability to succeed under varying conditions – which will only be more important in a changing environment, helping us be future-ready.

 Seeking community input for the planning and design of major projects

 Knowing what matters to the communities we serve means we can build the right solution the first-time round that meets their needs.
 It’s a cost-effective, sustainable and future-proof solution.